masoninthesis/roots-share-buttons/README.md

 add_action('roots/share_template', 'custom_roots_share_buttons_template');
 ```

-## Removing plugin assets
+## Removing plugin CSS

-Roots Share Buttons includes one stylesheet and one JavaScript file.
-If you'd prefer to implement these assets within your theme (which is recommended), you can remove the plugin assets with this snippet:
+Roots Share Buttons includes one stylesheet.
+If you'd prefer to implement these styles within your theme (which is recommended), you can remove the plugin assets with this snippet:

 ```php
 /**